golanlevin/60-212/2026/syllabus/README.md

 ### Evaluation Schema 3: Studio Habits of Mind (Lois Hetland et al.)

-At some point, you may be asked to perform a self-evaluation of a project using the four-point "Studio Habits of Mind" rubric by Lois Hetland et al.:
+At some point, you may be asked to perform a self-evaluation of a project using the four-point "Studio Habits of Mind" rubric by Lois Hetland et al. (via Zach Lieberman):

 ![studio habits of mind](img/studio_habits_of_mind.png)